AndyA/jsonpath-lifter/README.md

 );
 ```

 To compute the value dynamically `set` should be a function.
 It is called with two arguments: the input document and the `$` context.
+Alternately `set` can be a literal value.

 ```javascript
 lift.add(